-Unlike a lot of industries, prior experience isn’t a prerequisite for finding a freelance writing job.
+You don’t always need experience to get a freelance writing job, which is great news for beginners!
 If you have a passion for writing and the drive to start your freelance career, then you can start with entry-level jobs and build your way up from there.
-Below, we outline the best ways to get freelance writing jobs for beginners with no experience.
+Below, I outline the best ways to get freelance writing jobs for beginners with no experience.

-In this article, I’ll take a closer look at each of these tips, tell you where to look for beginner freelance writing jobs, and give you tips on how to succeed as a beginner freelance writer.
-First, let’s look at how you can find a beginner freelance writing job without having any prior experience.
+I’ll take a closer look at how to find beginner freelancing jobs (with methods I used when I was first starting out), I’ll tell you where to look for beginner freelance writing jobs, and I’ll give you tips on how to succeed as a beginner freelance writer.

-4 Tips to Get Freelance Writing Jobs for Beginners With No Experience
+How To Start Freelance Writing With No Experience

-Your portfolio doesn’t initially need to include published pieces.
+Your portfolio doesn’t initially need to include published pieces or past client work (as we’re assuming in this article you don’t have experience with that).
 But you can add these over time as you gain experience.
 Just make it clear that your first pieces are for portfolio purposes only!

 - The more unique your ideas are, the better

 - Let your client know what you bring to the table as a freelancer and how they would benefit from hiring you

 - Sell yourself effectively by explaining how you can add value to the client’s business